Mary Moran (camogie): Presidency

-During her presidency, in 1980 the first full-time camogie Ardstiúrthóir.
+Moran was elected president in 1979.
+That year the 75th Anniversary of camogie's existence was marked by a banquet and the first Junior League final, an Idir-Ghaeltacht Competition which was won by Kildare.
+In 1980 the first full-time camogie Ardstiúrthóir.
 Jo Golden, was appointed with a central office provided in Croke Park.
-In 1979 the 75th Anniversary was marked by the first Junior National League Final won by Kildare, an Idir-Ghaeltacht Competition and a banquet.

-Historian
+Writing

-She is the author of Camogie Champions (1997), Gymfrocks and Headbands (1997) (History of Munster Colleges), A resounding Success (1998) (History of All-Ireland Colleges), Cork’s Camogie Story (2000) and Munster’s Camogie Story (2004).
-Her authoritative national history of the sport of camogie, A Game of Our Own: The History of Camogie, was published in 2011.
+She has written Camogie Champions (1997), Gymfrocks and Headbands (1997) (a history of Munster Colleges), A Resounding Success (1998) (a history of All-Ireland Colleges), Cork's Camogie Story (2000) and Munster's Camogie Story (2004).
+A Game of Our Own: The History of Camogie, her book on the sport as played nationally, was published in 2011.